Andrew McCutchen Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 26th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Rockies pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.

-- The Rockies have the 24th-ranked team ERA across all league pitching staffs (4.93).
+- The Rockies' 4.75 team ERA ranks 22nd across all league pitching staffs.

-- The Rockies rank 21st in baseball in home runs given up (44 total, 1.3 per game).
+- Rockies pitchers combine to rank 20th in baseball in home runs surrendered (45 total, 1.2 per game).

-- Freeland (3-3) gets the starting nod for the Rockies in his eighth start of the season.
-He has a 3.76 ERA in 38 1/3 innings pitched, with 26 strikeouts.
+- Senzatela (0-1) gets the starting nod for the Rockies, his second of the season.

-- The lefty's most recent appearance came on Thursday against the Milwaukee Brewers, when he tossed five scoreless innings while allowing three hits.
+- The right-hander last pitched on Friday against the New York Mets, when he went five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.